afrihost/react-native-firebase-push-notifications/README.md

             return YES;
             }
     ```

-4.  run `$ npx react-native run-ios` to confirm the app communicates with firebase (You may need to uninstall and reinstall your app.)
-5.
-6. Follow the cert instructions here: <https://firebase.google.com/docs/cloud-messaging/ios/certs>
+4. Follow the cert instructions here: <https://firebase.google.com/docs/cloud-messaging/ios/certs>
     1. Go to the firebase console
     2. select the iOS app (settings)
     3. click cloud messaging
     4. Upload the Authentication Key and fill in the detatils
-7. In Xcode, enable the following capabilities:
+5. In Xcode, enable the following capabilities:
     1. Push Notifications
     2. Background modes > Remote notifications
-8. Add the following code to `AppDelegate.m`
+6. Add the following code to `AppDelegate.m`

     1. To recieve the notifications